nogibjj/Final_Project_Stock_Analysis/README.md

 [![Test](https://github.com/nogibjj/Final_Project_Stock_Analysis/actions/workflows/test.yml/badge.svg)](https://github.com/nogibjj/Final_Project_Stock_Analysis/actions/workflows/test.yml)

 ## Overview :
-The application is designed to predict the stock price of a share by utilizing datasets from past 20 years and making predicions using live stock market data.
+The application is designed to analyze the stock price of a share by utilizing datasets from past 20 years and using live stock market data.

 The link to the application : [App](https://definalproj.azurewebsites.net/)

 The link to the video describing the repository : [Video](https://www.youtube.com/watch?v=hJKhQFhQiTI)

-This repository contains a `Flask App` which has LLM functionality built into it, The APP is also hosted on `Azure` for public access.
-The project makes use of `Delta Tables` from `Databricks`, builds a docker image hosted on `DockerHub` and utilizes `Azure Web App` for deployment.
+This repository contains a `Flask App` which is also hosted on `Azure` for public access.
+The project makes use of `Delta Tables` from `Databricks`,  a docker image hosted on `DockerHub` and utilizes `Azure Web App` for deployment.
 Further, the project uses various `APIs` to interact with external websites for getting data to make predictions.

 The App can be run by the user locally or can be accessed via the link provided earlier.
 The following image represents the `architectural diagram` of our project :

 ![Architectural Diagram](https://github.com/nogibjj/Final_Project_Stock_Analysis/blob/main/resources/DE_Final_Schema.png)

-## Stock Prediction App :

-Here is the working function of the app :
+## Functioning of the App :

 ### Home Page :
 This is the landing page of our application which takes two inputs :